2018 Subaru WRX STI Type RA revealed with more power, less weight

 As for the WRX STI Type RA we’ll actually see in showrooms, the car benefits from a slight bump in power to 310 horsepower from the familiar 2.5-liter turbocharged flat-4 engine.
 That’s up 5 hp on the standard WRX STI, all courtesy of stronger pistons, a new cold air intake, a high-flow exhaust and a reprogrammed ECU.
 STI’s engineers also revised the 6-speed manual’s third gear ratio and added a short throw shifter.

-Weight has also been reduced thanks to a new carbon fiber roof (in place of the usual steel unit), as well as lightweight 19-inch wheels from BBS and the removal of the spare tire.
+Weight has been reduced thanks to a new carbon fiber roof (in place of the usual steel unit), as well as lightweight 19-inch wheels from BBS and the removal of the spare tire.
 The stock tires are a set of Yokohama Advan Sports.

 Other performance upgrades include a front splitter, inverted front struts and rear double wishbone suspension all with Bilstein dampers, Brembo brakes with cross-drilled rotors, and a retuned VDC stability control system.
 The final touch is a carbon fiber rear wing.